 - The plan's List of Covered Drugs (Formulary).
-To keep things simple, we call this the "Drug List." - o This Drug List tells which drugs are covered for you. - o It also tells which of the five "cost-sharing tiers" the drug is in and whether there are any restrictions on your coverage for the drug. - o If you need a copy of the Drug List, call Member Services (phone numbers are on the back cover of this booklet).
-You can also find the Drug List on our website at www.blueshieldca.com/bsc/medicarepartdplans/formulary/home.jhtml.
-The Drug List on the website is always the most current. - Chapter 5 of this booklet.
+To keep things simple, we call this the "Drug List." - This Drug List tells which drugs are covered for you. - It also tells which of the five "cost-sharing tiers" the drug is in and whether there are any restrictions on your coverage for the drug. - If you need a copy of the Drug List, call Member Services (phone numbers are printed on the back cover of this booklet).
+You can also find the Drug List on our

+Web site at blueshieldca.com/med_formulary.
+The Drug List on the Web site is always the most current.

+- Chapter 5 of this booklet.
 Chapter 5 gives the details about your prescription drug coverage, including rules you need to follow when you get your covered drugs.
 Chapter 5 also tells which types of prescription drugs are not covered by our plan. - The plan's Pharmacy Directory.
 In most situations you must use a network pharmacy to get your covered drugs (see Chapter 5 for the details).
-The Pharmacy Directory has a list of pharmacies in the plan's network and it tells how you can use the plan's mail-order service to get certain types of drugs.
-It also explains how you can get a long-term supply of a drug (such as filling a prescription for a three month's supply).
+The Pharmacy Directory has a list of pharmacies in the plan's network.
+It also tells you which pharmacies in our network can give you a long-term supply of a drug (such as filling a prescription for a three-month's supply).